By Ronald Lange for viewzone

 I grew up in southern New Jersey and can vouch there are many small hamlets, which ceased to exist once they were incorporated into larger towns or when the local economy dried up.
 Though I never came across the name Ong’s Hat, I was familiar enough with the area to know it could have existed at one time.

 The book catalog listed non-fiction works by Fred Alan Wolf and Nick Herbert as well as fiction by Philip K. Dick and works on Sufism by Henry Corbin.
 It also included works that, to my knowledge, don’t exist.
-These include works printed by the Incunabula Press like A Vision of Hurqalya by Pak Hardjanto and my favorite, Poetic Journal of a traveler; or, A Heresologist’s Guide to Brooklyn believed to be by ‘X’.
+These include works printed by the Incunabula Press like A Vision of Hurqalya by Pak Hardjanto and my favorite and a fantastic read, Poetic Journal of a traveler; or, A Heresologist’s Guide to Brooklyn believed to be by ‘X’.

 The brochure itself described the antics of a group of castoffs from both occult and academic circles who band together and coalesce into a techno-pharmacological team of inter-dimensional nomads.
 Exciting stuff because it purported to be true!
 What’s more, the government knew about the existence of these parallel worlds and was trying to control access to them.

 It was pretty exciting stuff.
 They described the alternate world they traveled to (banally christened, ‘Earth 2’) as virtually the same as our world except it never developed human life.
 The group began to colonize Earth 2 by bringing over airstream trailers and other necessities from this world.

 Too bad the whole thing is probably an urban legend and ‘reality hack’ created by Joe Matheny and Peter Lamborn Wilson (aka Hakim Bey) among others.

 Wait, did I say probably?

 Fool’s gold exists because there is real gold. –Rumi